abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 1. From the output of the above command, copy the pod name of the SQL MI instance from the output which will be in the following format sqlinstancename-0.
 If you followed the same naming convention as in the instructions, the pod name will be **arcsql-direct-0**.

-   > **Note**: Please copy the Pod Name for the next step.
+   > **Note:** Please copy the Pod Name for the next step.

    ![](media/restore-direct-1.png "Confirm")

 1. In the Command Prompt, run the following command after replacing the required values.
 This will remotely execute a command in the Azure SQL Managed instance container to copy the .bak file onto the container from the local directory.

-   >**Note**: The value of the namespace name and pod name is already updated in the below command.
+   >**Note:** The value of the namespace name and pod name is already updated in the below command.
 Please confirm if the pod name that you had copied matches the one given below: arcsql-direct-0.

    ```BASH
    cd C:\
    kubectl cp \AdventureWorks2012.bak arcsql-direct-0:var/opt/mssql/data/AdventureWorks2012.bak -n azure-arc
    ```

    ![](media/newcp.png "Confirm")

 1. Now, to restore the AdventureWorks database, switch back to the Azure Data Studio and **right click on the Connection of your connected SQL Managed Instance Server (1)** and click on **New Query (2)**.